BioHPC/BCB5300F19/docs/syllabus.md

 A statement of minimum standards for student academic integrity at Saint Louis University is described [here](https://www.slu.edu/arts-and-sciences/faculty-resources/syllabi-statements.php); I expect full compliance with the policies described.

 ### Attendance
-Our course follow university level [attendance policy](https://catalog.slu.edu/academic-policies/academic-policies-procedures/attendance/).
+Our course follows university level [attendance policy](https://catalog.slu.edu/academic-policies/academic-policies-procedures/attendance/).

 ### Students Success Center and Disabily Services
 Please see the [College of Arts and Sciences Syllabi statements](https://www.slu.edu/arts-and-sciences/faculty-resources/syllabi-statements.php).
 I am more than happy to accomodate any requested accommodations; come see me or get in touch via email if you have any questions.